 IBS with diarrhea can cause havoc on even the most toughened digestive system.
-National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) suggest the following for IBS Treatment:
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) suggests the following for IBS Treatment:

 Probiotic therapy for irritable bowel syndrome

-Research has in the past suggested probiotics may be useful in the treatment of people with IBS.
-The exact mechanism for exactly how probiotics reduction of symptoms commonly found in IBS is at the present moment, largely unknown.
+Research has in the past suggested probiotics may be useful in treating people with IBS.
+The exact mechanism for exactly how probiotics may reduce IBS symptoms is largely unknown at this time.
 It is speculated that the effects of probiotics on alterations in gut bacteria are involved.
-The cause of this syndrome is traditionally thought to be multifactorial.

 Alterations in gut motility